 The employer contribution rates for PERS, TRS, and SERS (Plans 1, 2, and 3) and the TRS and SERS Plan 2 employee contribution rates are established by the Pension Funding Council based upon the rates set by the Legislature.
-The methods used to determine the contribution requirements are established under chapters 41.34 and 41.40 RCW for PERS, 41.34 and 41.35 RCW for SERS, and 41.32 and 41.34 RCW for TRS.
+The methods used to determine the contribution requirements are established under chapters 41.40, 41.32, and 41.35 RCW for PERS, TRS and SERS respectively.
 Employers do not contribute to the defined contribution portions of TRS Plan 3 or SERS Plan 3.
 Under current law the employer must contribute 100 percent of the employer-required contribution.
 The employee contribution rate for Plan 1 in PERS and TRS is set by statute at six percent and does not vary from year to year.